Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

 \ExecuteMetaData[SaferIndexed.idr.tex]{pokefunByte}

 If the description is \IdrisData{Byte} then we read a byte at the determined position.
-The only way we can connect this value we just read to the type index is to use the unsafe combinator \IdrisPostulate{unsafeMkSingleton} to manufacture a value of type (\IdrisType{Singleton} \IdrisBound{t}) instead of the value of type (\IdrisType{Singleton} \IdrisBound{bs}) we would expect from wrapping \IdrisBound{bs} in the \IdrisData{MkSingleton} constructor.
-As we explain in \Cref{sec:axiom-poke}, in separation logic this would correspond to declaring an axiom about the \IdrisFunction{poke} language construct.
+The only way we can connect this value we just read to the runtime irrelevant type index is to use the unsafe combinator \IdrisPostulate{unsafeMkSingleton} to manufacture a value of type (\IdrisType{Singleton} \IdrisBound{t}) instead of the value of type (\IdrisType{Singleton} \IdrisBound{bs}) we would expect from wrapping \IdrisBound{bs} in the \IdrisData{MkSingleton} constructor.
+As we explained earlier, this amounts to realising the Hoare-style axiom specifying the act of dereferencing a pointer.